27th Bangladesh National Film Awards

-The 27th National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 2002.
-Bangladesh National Film Awards is a film award ceremony in Bangladesh established in 1975 by Government of Bangladesh.
+The 27th National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in 2002.
+The Bangladesh National Film Awards is a film award ceremony in Bangladesh established in 1975 by the government of Bangladesh.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
 An eleven-member jury board chaired by the additional secretary of the Ministry of Information selected the winners in different categories.
-A 12-member jury board headed by Sadeq Khan, Chairman of Board of Directors, Press Institute of Bangladesh suggested the name of 17 artistes for the National Film Award in recognition of their outstanding contributions to the country's film industry.
+A 12-member jury board headed by Sadeq Khan, chairman of the Board of Directors, Press Institute of Bangladesh, suggested the names of 17 artistes for the National Film Award in recognition of their outstanding contributions to the country's film industry.

 List of winners

-A Total of 17 awards were given in this year.
+A total of 17 awards were given this year.